 - A Chartered person who has been assessed by a professional body/institution and is bound by the professional code of conduct of that professional body/institution - Of sufficient experience in the sector to have a good overview of what is required to effectively assess a site and remediate it to a suitable condition (and thereby meet the requirements for regulatory signoff) - Capable of recognising their own limitations and those specialist skills required of others in a multidisciplinary industry - Aware of the requirements of the regulatory regimes under which the work is being undertaken. - Bound by their professional bodies to undertake continuing professional development (CPD) and to maintain awareness of changing legislation, guidance and standards.

-The competency of the SQP is measured in line with the definitions set out in the National Brownfield Skills Framework (NBSF).
-The NBSF describes a range of technical capabilities which are summarised in Table 1 below:
+The competency of the SQP is measured in line with the definitions set out in the NBSF which describes a range of technical capabilities as summarised in Table 1 below: